-- (1) This clause applies to a person who is required to: - (a) self-isolate at a premises under clause 4; or - (b) self-quarantine at a premises under clause 6. - (2) The person identified in subclause (1): - (a) must reside at the premises for the entirety of the period of self-isolation or self-quarantine, as the case requires, except for any period that the person is admitted to a hospital or other facility for the purposes of receiving medical care; and - (b) must not leave the premises, except: - (i) for the purposes of obtaining medical care or medical supplies; or - (ii) for the purposes of getting tested for SARS-CoV-2; or
+- (1) This clause applies to a person who is required to: - (a) self-isolate at a premises under clause 4; or - (b) self-quarantine at a premises under clause 6. - (2) The person identified in subclause (1): - (a) must reside at the premises for the entirety of the period of self-isolation or self-quarantine, as the case requires, except for any period that the person is admitted to a hospital or other facility for the purposes of receiving medical care; and

-- (iii) in any emergency situation; or - (iv) if required to do so by law; or - (v) for the purposes of visiting a patient in hospital if permitted to do so under the Hospital Visitor Directions; or - (vi) for the purposes of working in a care facility if permitted to do so under the Care Facilities Directions; or - (vii) for the purpose of sitting a Senior Secondary examination provided that the person: - (A) is fully vaccinated or an excepted person; and - (B) is not a diagnosed person or a close contact of a diagnosed person who ordinarily resides with them; and - (c) must not permit any other person to enter the premises unless: - (i) that other person: - (A) ordinarily resides at the premises; or - (B) is required to self-isolate or self-quarantine at the premises under these directions; or - (ii) it is necessary for the other person to enter for medical or emergency purposes; or - (iii) the other person is a disability worker, and it is necessary for the disability worker to enter for the purpose of providing a disability service to a person with a disability; or - (iv) it is necessary for the other person to enter for the purpose of providing personal care or household assistance to the person as a result of that person's age, disability or chronic health condition; or may apply under clause 9(6) to the Chief Health Officer, a Deputy Chief Health Officer, a Director or Medical Lead of a designated Local Public Health Unit for an exemption from the requirement to remain at the premises chosen for the purposes of subclause (2)(a) for the purpose of moving to an alternate premises for the remainder of the period of self-quarantine or self-isolation.
+- (b) must not leave the premises, except: - (i) for the purposes of obtaining medical care or medical supplies; or - (ii) for the purposes of getting tested for SARS-CoV-2; or - (iii) in any emergency situation; or - (iv) if required to do so by law; or - (v) for the purposes of visiting a patient in hospital if permitted to do so under the Hospital Visitor Directions; or - (vi) for the purposes of working in a care facility if permitted to do so under the Care Facilities Directions; or - (vii) for the purpose of sitting a Senior Secondary examination provided that the person is not a diagnosed person; and - (c) must not permit any other person to enter the premises unless: - (i) that other person: - (A) ordinarily resides at the premises; or - (B) is required to self-isolate or self-quarantine at the premises under these directions; or - (ii) it is necessary for the other person to enter for medical or emergency purposes; or - (iii) the other person is a disability worker, and it is necessary for the disability worker to enter for the purpose of providing a disability service to a person with a disability; or - (iv) it is necessary for the other person to enter for the purpose of providing personal care or household assistance to the person as a result of that person's age, disability or chronic health condition; or Examples: personal care includes assistance with showering, toileting, eating; household assistance includes help with cooking, house cleaning, laundry and gardening. - (v) the entry is otherwise required or authorised by law. - (3) Subclause (2)(c) does not apply to a person who is a resident of a care facility.
+Note: the Care Facilities Directions govern who can enter a care facility. - (4) Despite subclause (2)(a): - (a) a diagnosed person who is required to self-isolate; or - (b) a close contact who is required to self-quarantine, may apply under clause 9(6) to the Chief Health Officer, a Deputy Chief Health Officer, a Director or Medical Lead of a designated Local Public Health Unit for an exemption from the requirement to remain at the premises chosen for the purposes of subclause (2)(a) for the purpose of moving to an alternate premises for the remainder of the period of self-quarantine or self-isolation.